penglei/nix-configs/README.md

 #### Replace zsh's nix env injection

-In a flake directory, we can employ [direnv](https://github.com/direnv/direnv) to automatically initialize the shell using `use flake`.
+In a flake directory, we can employ [direnv](https://github.com/direnv/direnv) to initialize the shell using `use flake` automatically.
 However, subsequently adding packages temporarily by `nix shell ...` does not take effect in this shell.
 The reason is that the path priority in its PATH variable is incorrect, and the fundamental cause is that subshells reinitialize by reading configurations (such as zshrc) are not reentrant.